-Today you will experience the Graskop Gorge Lift offering breathtaking views of the forest canopy, before continuing to God's Window and Bourke's Luck Potholes, a natural wonder of swirling pools and rock formations.
+Ride the Graskop Gorge Lift for its breathtaking views of the forest canopy, before continuing to God's Window and Bourke's Luck Potholes, a natural wonder of swirling pools and rock formations.
 Marvel at the Three Rondavels, a majestic rock formation resembling traditional African huts.
 Check in at the private game lodge and as the day draws to a close, indulge in a dusk safari with the chance to spot local wildlife.
 Today's sightseeing will last approximately 6 hours.